 The Michigan Beekeepers Association also maintains a list of active clubs and a list of considerations, even MBA members willing to do swarm removals here: www.michiganbees.org/problem-and-unwanted-bees/.

 Can you take a picture and text the image to someone?

 Send us a picture as soon as possible to the contact numbers listed above and below, because sometimes a swarm doesn’t stick around very long.
 We’ll try to help, or find someone else who can.
 (Social Media is great for communicating and immediate responses.)

-PLEASE TEXT AN IMAGE OF THE SWARM, IF POSSIBLE.
+PLEASE TEXT AN IMAGE OF THE SWARM, AND LOCATION INFORMATION, IF POSSIBLE.